gendall/drone-rsync/README.md

 # Drone Rsync Plugin
-This is a fork of an [Rsync Plugin](https://github.com/Drillster/drone-rsync) for [Drone](https://drone.io/) that simply uses `rsync` to deploy a set of files to a remote directory on a server.
+This fork is a mirror of [Rsync Plugin](https://github.com/Drillster/drone-rsync) for [Drone](https://drone.io/) that simply uses `rsync` to deploy a set of files to a remote directory on a server.
 This fork exists as a level of indirection in case the original plugin disappears (since it is a comminity Drone plugin).

 ## Usage